mikelikesrobots/mikelikesrobots.github.io/blog/2026-06-05-autonomous-viam-rover/index.md

 title: "Autonomously Mapping with Visual SLAM"
 slug: autonomous-viam-rover
 authors: mike
-tags: [robotics, ros2, slam, mapping, realsense]
+tags: [robotics, ros2, slam, mapping, realsense, viam]
 ---

 This project is about a low-cost robot that you can drop into a room, have it explore and map the entire space, then set navigating autonomously - all without GPS or lidar.